mr-gabrielrios/mr-gabrielrios.github.io/index.markdown

 layout: home
 ---

 Hey there!
-I'm a NOAA-CESSRST Graduate Fellow at The City College of New York.
+I'm a NOAA-CESSRST Graduate Fellow at The City College of New York and an incoming PhD student at Princeton University in the Atmospheric & Oceanic Sciences program.
 I research the urban boundary layer and play very disappointing basketball.

 ### Publications